PietroLiuzzo/makepdf/README.md

 Everything which is documented there is ok, but may not be printed out.
 Please ask if something is missing, either opening an issue or using the discussion feature.
 You can work with this also if your encoding is not very detailed (see example files).

+#### TEI elements used in Inscriptions

+Please see
+[EpiDoc guidelines](https://epidoc.stoa.org/gl/latest/) and relevant project guidelines.

 #### Bibliography